expwez/transformice-webclient/README.md

 # Transformice Web-Client
-Advanced Transformice web-client is an application which allows you to play Transformice in full screen mode with additional settings such as aligning and scaling
+Advanced Transformice web-client is an application which allows you to play Transformice in full screen mode with additional settings such as aligning and scaling.

 # Installation
 ```